yellowtree/geoip-detect/readme.txt

 * FIX: Hostip.info did not set traits->ipAddress
 * FIX: Hostip.info does not include data for IPv6.
 Add a lookup error message.
 * NEW: Disable page caching if geoip-API was called (this is configurable in the options).
 (Supported plugins: WP Super Cache, W3 Total Cache, ZenCache, and possibly others)
-* Maxmind vendor code was updated to the current version.
+* Maxmind vendor code was updated to the current version (2.3.1).

 = 2.4.3 =
 * FIX: Options Page: The checkboxes didn't show (even though the option was saved) since 2.4.0